OfficeDev/teams-toolkit/packages/sdk/README.md

 ### Override configuration
-You can use `TeamsFx:setCustomConfig()` to override default configuration or set required fields when environment variables are missing.
+You can pass custom config when creating `TeamsFx` instance to override default configuration or set required fields when environment variables are missing.

 - If you have created tab project using VS Code toolkit, the following config values will be used from pre-configured environment variables:
   * authorityHost (REACT_APP_AUTHORITY_HOST)